brunob/leaflet.fullscreen/README.md

 If your map doesn't have a zoomContron the fullscreen button will be added to topleft corner of the map (same as the zoomcontrol).

+If you want to use the plugin on a map embedded in an iframe, don't forget to set `allowfullscreen` attribute on your iframe.

 __Events and options__:

 ``` js